Oliver Savile: Career

 Before completing his training in 2010, he was cast as of one of the brothers in Joseph and the Amazing Technicolor Dreamcoat He next appeared at the Theatre Royal in Wakefield in Sleeping Beauty.
 In 2011, he joined the international tour of Mamma Mia! as a member of the ensemble and understudied the role of Sky.
-In 2012, he appeared as William/Peter Tork in the musical Monkee Business, based on the The Monkees.
+In 2012, he appeared as William/Peter Tork in the musical Monkee Business, based on The Monkees.
 The same year, he played Enjolras in Les Misérables at the Queen's Theatre, once falling into the orchestra pit but landing on its safety net.
 In 2013, Savile played Rum Tum Tugger in Cats, and the following year in The Phantom of The Opera, he was a member of the ensemble and understudy for the role of Raoul.